Srihari88/End-end-automation-framework/README.md

 # End-to-end automation framework (Playwright + TypeScript)

 A scalable and modular UI automation framework built using Playwright + TypeScript, targeting the Saucedemo sample application.
 The framework follows POM (Page Object Model) principles and uses stable selectors `(data-test)`, with lightweight logging and clean test structuring.
+Full CI/CD End to end flow has been integrated with github and tests will running on github.

 ---